MattMS/my-thoughts/on/describing_projects/README.md

 or [Python](http://lettuce.it/) (as Lettuce).

+## Rate the complexity of tasks

+These scores are relative to each other but do not convert to specific times.

+This is a guide for how I usually rate tasks.
+These vary between projects so they should only be used as a starting point.

+- 0: Work is finished and just needs to be tested.

+- 1: Quick change that anyone could do.

+- 2: Changing something that requires some knowledge of impacts.

+- 3: Bigger change but work is still clear.

+- 5: Change with some uncertainty.

+- 8: New feature with planning required.

+- 13: Feature change that will impact multiple areas.
+  Enough uncertainty that it will probably take longer than expected.

+- 21: Major task that requires discussion and planning.
+  May be broken down into further tasks after more research.

 ## Regular feedback

 You should try to have something to test at regular intervals, such as